-You can help an Indonesian child regain their childhood by sponsoring an child with SOS Children:Sponsor a child in Indonesia
+You can help an Indonesian child regain their childhood by sponsoring an child with SOS Children's Villages:

 Desperation amid beauty

 Indonesia's geographical diversity and natural splendour make it a beautiful country to call home, but life is hard for its people.
 Poverty is widespread in rural areas, where mobility and trade are limited by poor roads and communication.
-Around three in ten people in Indonesia do not have access to clean drinking water, mostly in the countryside.
+Around a fifth of people in Indonesia do not have access to clean drinking water, mostly in the countryside.
 Many people move to the city in search of work, but migrants are often disappointed and vulnerable to trafficking for forced labour and prostitution.

 Children in Indonesia

-Poverty forces millions of Indonesian children to abandon school and work instead to support their conditions.
-Often conditions are dire and pay always appalling.
+Poverty forces millions of Indonesian children to abandon school and work instead to support their families.
+Often conditions are dire and pay is always appalling.
 Many young girls work as prostitutes, mainly after running away from home when early marriage fails.
-In rural parts, one in three children are forced to marry young, and often these marriages quickly end in divorce.
+In rural parts, one in four children are forced to marry young, and often these marriages quickly end in divorce.
 Girls are unable to return to their families and many have no option but to turn to prostitution to make a living.

 Our Work in Indonesia